-Topic Answer Summary Workers Compensation 25 YES Under the Louisiana Workers' Compensation Act (LWCA), all covered employers must carry workers' compensation insurance and provide employees with medical expenses and disability benefits for diseases and accidental injuries arising out of and in the course and scope of employment.
+Topic Answer Summary Торго Under the Louisiana Workers' Compensation Act (LWCA), all covered employers must carry workers' compensation insurance and provide employees with medical expenses and disability benefits for diseases and accidental injuries arising out of and in the course and scope of employment.
 However, the LWCA does not apply to employees who work in connection with soil cultivation or raising or harvesting agricultural commodities on private, unincorporated farms, if the employee's annual net earnings amount to \$1,000 or less and the total net earnings of all employees on the farm do not exceed \$2,500.
-Employers can obtain workers' compensation coverage by: Obtaining insurance from any authorized insurance company licensed to issue workers' compensation policies in Louisiana.
+Workers Compensation 26 YES Employers can obtain workers' compensation coverage by: Obtaining insurance from any authorized insurance company licensed to issue workers' compensation policies in Louisiana.
 Entering into an agreement with a group self-insurance fund consisting of five or more Louisiana employers, all of whom must: have a positive net worth; be financially solvent; be a member of the same trade or professional association; and agree to pool and assume liabilities for the payment of compensation to employees of the fund.
 Entering into an agreement with an interlocal risk management agency.

 Using any combination of life, accident, health, property, or other insurance policies offered by a stock corporation, mutual association, or certain other insurers authorized to transact workers' compensation in Louisiana.
 Furnishing the Office of Workers' Compensation with satisfactory proof of the employer's financial ability to pay compensation.
 An employee or a person acting on behalf of the employee claiming workers' compensation benefits must provide the employer with notice of the injury within 30 days after the date of injury or death.
 The notice must: Be in writing.
 Contain the employee's name and address.
 State in ordinary language the time, place, nature, and cause of the injury.
 Be signed by the person giving or making the notice.

-employer fails to post the sign, his employees are given 12 months from the date of injury to provide notice.
-OSHA YES Louisiana is under federal OSHA jurisdiction which covers most private sector workers within the state.
+Employers must post a sign informing their employees of this 30-day notice requirement in a convenient and conspicuous point in the place of business.
+If an employer fails to post the sign, his employees are given 12 months from the date of injury to provide notice.
+Louisiana is under federal OSHA jurisdiction which covers most private sector OSHA YES workers within the state.
 Please see federal fact sheet.
-Housing YES / NO Louisiana law does not explicitly address standards for farm-provided permanent agricultural housing, though general landlord/tenant or public health laws may apply.
+Louisiana law does not explicitly address standards for farm-provided permanent Housing YES / NO agricultural housing, though general landlord/tenant or public health laws may apply.
 Employers should follow best practices when providing housing - which includes, at minimum, a written housing agreement and properly maintaining the facilities.
 The FARM HR Manual has guidance around best practices for agricultural worker housing.
 Furthermore, employers should follow OSHA's sanitation regulations, 29 C.F.R. §§ 1910.141 et seq., and temporary labor camp regulations, 29 C.F.R. § 1910.142 et seq.